 Frequently Asked Questions

-What is the purpose of the new Board policy for Programs Serving Minors?
+What is the purpose of the Board policy for Programs Serving Minors?

-The Board of Regents passed the new policy regarding Programs Serving Minors to further our efforts to promote the safety and welfare of those who participate in these programs.
+The purpose of the policy is to further the efforts to promote the safety and welfare of those who participate in programs serving minors.
+In these instances, a Facility Use Agreement would also be required.

-What type of program is covered under this policy?
+What types of programs are covered under this policy?

 This policy applies to academic camps, athletic camps, after-school programs, workshops, licensed child-care facilities, conferences and similar activities which involve the custody and care of non-student minors which are conducted, hosted or sponsored by any USG institution.